 A: How did you decide on using Open Social to build this community?

 R: So I had the idea of just getting my courses out there initially.
-I tried to do it via my Wordpress website initially.
+I tried to do it via my WordPress website initially.
 It kind of worked okay with embedding the Vimeo videos and other things, but it took a lot of effort to maintain.
-And it’s not the nicest space for discussion using the commenting facility in Wordpress.
+And it’s not the nicest space for discussion using the commenting facility in WordPress.

 So, I was looking at everything from Discourse to maybe creating a forum.
 But forums can be very clunky and hard to log into.
 So I tried a lot of different things.
 And then I found Open Social through Google.
 I thought “This looks great!”.

-Luckily, there was an offer on for people doing socially responsible projects during the COVID crisis and Open Social was kind enough to offer me use of it for a year which made this all possible.
+Luckily, there was an offer for people doing socially responsible projects during the COVID crisis and Open Social was kind enough to offer me use of it for a year which made this all possible.